vondele/cdbexplore/Readme.md

 Invoke cdbsearch for positions loaded from a file.

 positional arguments:
   filename              PGN file if suffix is .pgn(.gz), o/w a file with FENs/EPDs.
-The latter may use the extended "moves m1 m2 m3" syntax from cdb's API.
+The latter may use the extended "['startpos'|FEN] moves m1 m2 m3" syntax.

 options:
   -h, --help            show this help message and exit